wagtail/wagtail/docs/getting_started/integrating_into_django.md

 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-Note that this only works in development mode (`DEBUG = True`); in production, you will need to configure your web server to serve files from `MEDIA_ROOT`.
+Note that this only works in development mode (`DEBUG = True`); in production, you have to configure your web server to serve files from `MEDIA_ROOT`.
 For further details, see the Django documentation: [Serving files uploaded by a user during development](https://docs.djangoproject.com/en/stable/howto/static-files/#serving-files-uploaded-by-a-user-during-development) and [Deploying static files](django:howto/static-files/deployment).

 With this configuration in place, you are ready to run `python manage.py migrate` to create the database tables used by Wagtail.

 ## User accounts

 Wagtail uses Django’s default user model by default.
-Superuser accounts receive automatic access to the Wagtail admin interface; use `python manage.py createsuperuser` if you don't already have one.
-Custom user models are supported, with some restrictions; Wagtail uses an extension of Django's permissions framework, so your user model must at minimum inherit from `AbstractBaseUser` and `PermissionsMixin`.
+Superuser accounts receive automatic access to the Wagtail [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface); use `python manage.py createsuperuser` if you don't already have one.
+Wagtail supports custom user models with some restrictions.
+Wagtail uses an extension of Django's permissions framework, so your user model must at minimum inherit from `AbstractBaseUser` and `PermissionsMixin`.

 ## Start developing

-You're now ready to add a new app to your Django project (via `python manage.py startapp` - remember to add it to `INSTALLED_APPS` in your settings.py file) and set up page models, as described in [Your first Wagtail site](/getting_started/tutorial).
+You're now ready to add a new app to your Django project through `python manage.py startapp`.
+Remember to add the new app to `INSTALLED_APPS` in your settings.py file and set up page models, as described in [Your first Wagtail site](/getting_started/tutorial).

-Note that there's one small difference when not using the Wagtail project template: Wagtail creates an initial homepage of the basic type `Page`, which does not include any content fields beyond the title.
-You'll probably want to replace this with your own `HomePage` class - when you do so, ensure that you set up a site record (under Settings / Sites in the Wagtail admin) to point to the new homepage.
+Note that there's one small difference when you're not using the Wagtail project template: Wagtail creates an initial homepage of the basic type `Page`, which doesn't include any content fields beyond the title.
+You probably want to replace this with your own `HomePage` class.
+If you do so, ensure that you set up a site record (under Settings / Sites in the Wagtail admin) to point to the new homepage.